Simulation: Classification and terminology

 A synthetic environment is a computer simulation that can be included in human-in-the-loop simulations.
 (Note: Thales defines synthetic environment as "the counterpart to simulated models of sensors, platforms and other active objects" for "the simulation of the external factors that affect them" while other vendors use the term for more visual, virtual reality-style simulators.)

 Simulation in failure analysis refers to simulation in which we create environment/conditions to identify the cause of equipment failure.
 This can be the best and fastest method to identify the failure cause.

-Computer simulation
+Data simulation

+Data simulation creates artificial data to replicate the behavior of real-world data.
+The artificial data is generated using computer models or programs based on specific rules, patterns, or characteristics.
+This type of data is designed to imitate the operations of real systems, processes, or behaviors, enabling researchers and analysts to study and test scenarios without directly observing or collecting information from the real world.

+In computers

 A computer simulation (or "sim") is an attempt to model a real-life or hypothetical situation on a computer so that it can be studied to see how the system works.
 By changing variables in the simulation, predictions may be made about the behaviour of the system.
 It is a tool to virtually investigate the behaviour of the system under study.